 Thomas Loggins, Nellie’s husband also has a long history with the great state of Tennessee.
 Thomas Loggins (Mal Ki) family connects many pages in Tennessee history, from his Cherokee Grandmother to his roots to prominent Tennessee families (Weir, Bean, Russell and Sevier).

 Nellie continued the Tennessee whiskey tradition and is the namesake and spirit behind the Nellie Collins Whiskey Brand.

 Calvin James Loggins was born on March 18th, 1935 in Wellington, Texas.
 Calvin, the youngest of eight children of Thomas and Nellie ( Collins) Loggins, was affectionately nicked named CJ by his older brothers and sisters.
 CJ and his brothers and sisters all developed a working man’s attitude at an early age.
 This working man’s attitude favored him his entire life.

 Family Stories say CJ could pick cotton like a grown man before he went off to kindergarten.
 Although the family worked hard both day and night the families traditions were taught and passed along by both Thomas and Nellie.
 Nellie always said, I want my grandchildren and great grand children to know where they came from and who they are.
 This included the Collins whiskey tradition.

-Kevin and Shawn are the 6th generation whiskey makers from the Collins Clan, started by “Old Sol” Solomon Collins in and around 1858.
-Raised in Southern California, their father Calvin James Loggins and their mother Betty Ann (King), instilled that same working man’s attitude that they were both raised with by their farming families.
+Shawn is the 6th generation whiskey maker from the Collins Clan, started by “Old Sol” Solomon Collins in and around 1858.
+Raised in Southern California, his father Calvin James Loggins and their mother Betty Ann (King), instilled that same working man’s attitude that they were both raised with by their farming families.

-Both are Working Men by day and Master Distillers and Whiskey Blenders by night, keeping the family legacy alive!
+Working Man by day and Master Distillers and Whiskey Blenders by night, keeping the family legacy alive!